The Fultz sisters

-The Fultz sisters (born May 23, 1946) were a set of American quadruplets who became famous as the first identical African American quadruplets on record.
+The Fultz sisters (born May 23, 1946) were a set of quadruplets who became famous as the first identical African American quadruplets on record.
 They made promotional appearances for Pet Milk in a deal that provided their family land, a house, and a full-time nurse.
 The sisters were later adopted by the nurse.
 Throughout their childhood, they received attention in the media, where they were also termed the Fultz quads.

 Birth

 The Fultz sisters were born on May 23, 1946, in Reidsville, North Carolina, in the segregated basement wing of Annie Penn Hospital.
 They were born prematurely, at about 3.5 lb each.
 Fred Klenner, a white doctor who had served the family for years prior, had expected triplets due to a previous x-ray scan showing three infants.
 Klenner delivered the sisters, assisted by a Black nurse named Margaret Ware.
 There was no incubator, so the infants were laid next to one another for warmth, with cotton gauze blankets and "an old, used single-unit hot plate and an equally old 10-quart kettle," as Klenner later described.

 The sisters' parents were tobacco sharecroppers James "Pete" Fultz Jr. (born April 15, 1893, in Madison) and Annie Mae Troxler Fultz (born May 14, 1909, in Rockingham County).
 Annie Mae, who was African American and Cherokee, had been deaf and mute since contracting meningitis as a child.
 Annie Mae could not read or write.
 The sisters had six older siblings: four brothers and two sisters.
 Pete had two brothers with multiple births; one had one set of twins, and the other had three sets of twins, and each had 15 children.

 When they were born, Annie Mae considered several sets of names: Betty, Clara, Billie, and Anne; Laurinda, Belinda, Lucinda, and Magenda; and Rosetta, Loretta, Margretta, and Henrietta.
 The sisters were ultimately named by Klenner, who chose the name "Mary" (to honor the mother of Jesus) followed by names of women in his own family, naming the sisters Mary Louise, Mary Ann, Mary Alice, and Mary Catherine.
 Throughout their lives, the sisters were called by their second names.

 Upon their birth, Klenner experimentally treated the sisters with high doses of injected vitamin C, believing like Linus Pauling that this treatment contributed positively to their health.
 Klenner, who was originally from Pennsylvania and of German American descent, was later described in local press as "either very Old South or an outright racist", according to O magazine.
 During World War II, he had openly been a Nazi sympathizer and defended Adolf Hitler.
 His office often contained white supremacist and conservative materials, such as pamphlets from the John Birch Society and the White Citizens Council and a poster for George Wallace's 1968 presidential campaign.